Brasserie Jo

 Brasserie Jo was a Chicago restaurant that received a James Beard Foundation Award for Best New Restaurant in 1996.
 Jean Joho was the founding chef.
 It closed in 2010 after being open for 15 years.
+A pop-up, carry-out only option opened in 2020.

 Joho opened a second branch of the restaurant in the South End of Boston in the Colonnade Hotel, in 1998.
 That location closed in October 2018.
 The menu focused on food from Alsace.